 Line 2 executes example1.cob.
 The K Option suppresses the runtime banner message.
+The P=Y option ensures that "persistent mode" is set, where the runtime window will remain on the screen until dismissed.
+Note that the P option is only available in RM/COBOL version 12.10 and later and must not be specified in earlier versions.
 On line 2, the start /w sequence is included only as good programming practice.